 We were founded in 1903, when a handful of professors instructed fewer than 60 students in the halls of a former resort hotel.
-There were four people in the first graduating class.
+There were eight people in the first graduating class.

 Since then, we’ve grown as a community and as a university.
 We have nearly 3,100 students and more than 20,000 alumni around the world.
 We evolved from a small liberal arts college to a comprehensive university.
 At every turn, we ask ourselves how can we best serve our students?

 In turn, we ask our students: how can you best serve the world?

 University of Lynchburg is the natural choice for students who want to learn more about the world and more about themselves.
 Here, students are encouraged to share their perspectives and consider other points of view not as an afterthought, but as the first step toward greater knowledge.
 In short, we won’t tell you what to think.
 We teach you how to think for yourself.